What happens when your term life insurance expires?

-When you term life insurance expires, there are still options for you to get cover.
+When your life insurance runs out, there are still options for you to get cover.
 Whether you’re still paying off the mortgage, have people that depend on you or just want to leave a legacy behind for your loved ones, life insurance doesn’t have to end with your term.
-If your term life insurance has ended you can;
+If your policy has ended you can;

 Extend the policy

 You can actually keep your current policy and continue to pay the premiums.
 The term of agreed premiums has ended, but that doesn’t mean that you can’t carry on getting cover.

 If you would like to keep the policy and are happy with your provider, you may have the option to convert your policy.
 When your policy expires, you can convert it to a whole life policy instead.

 Renew the policy

 Some insurance providers will let you keep your life insurance by renewing the policy.
 You will have to check if this option is available to you and how much it will be.

 Replace the policy

 Whilst there are options to continue with your current provider and policy, it may be easier to replace the policy.
 By comparing different policies, you may be able to find a better deal.

 Most term life insurance policies don’t actually expire.
 Buried within the terms and conditions, your term life insurance normally covers you till the age of 95.